 Managing your stress can sometimes be about Picking Your Battles

-Whether you believe you’re the source of your own stress or the stressors are the people and situations around you, hypnotherapy can give you the head space to learn new strategies to change what you need to and just as importantly help you accept what you can’t change.
+Whether you believe you’re the source of your own stress or the stressors are the people and situations around you, hypnotherapy for stress can give you the head space to learn new strategies to change what you need to and just as importantly help you accept what you can’t change.

 You may be familiar with the serenity prayer one version of which is “Grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference", the sentiments of which I concur with.

 However if I had written this I’d be tempted to add a fourth.
 Sometimes it just isn’t right for us to accept a situation we can’t change and instead we have to walk away, retreat, change direction.
 And let me reassure you, sometimes that is exactly the right thing to do.
 And if it is, I can help you do that with hypnotherapy for stress management.